Middle Eastern Cookery Class Recipes

 Lamb Meatballs

-- 1/2 small red onion, peeled and finely grated
+- 1/2 Red onion peeled and finely grated

-- 1 clove garlic, peeled and finely grated
+- 1 cloves Garlic peeled and finely grated

 - To make the meatballs, add all of the meatball ingredients to a large bowl and mix well until fully combined.
-Shape the mix into golf ball-sized meatball and set aside on a plate or tray.
+Shape the mix into golf ball-sized meatball and set aside.

 Spiced Meatball Stew

-- To the same pan, add 2 tbsp olive oil the chopped onion with a pinch of salt.
+- Using your meatballs pan, add 2 tbsp oil the chopped onion with a pinch of salt.
 Cook over a low/ medium heat for 15 minutes or until the onions have completely softened but not browned – keep stirring.
 Add the garlic, harissa/ chipotle paste and cumin powder and cook for 1 minute, stirring so that it doesn’t catch and burn.

 - Tip in the tomatoes, along with a tin of water and the dried apricots.